parrt/cs652/projects/cdecl.md

 ## Submission

-You must submit your project via github using your account and the repository I've created for you in organization [USF-CS652-S16](https://github.com/USF-CS652-S16).
+You must submit your project via github using your account and the repository I've created for you in our CS652 github organization.

 You are required to show git commits to your repository that are consistent with developing the software for this project.